Sorting in Memristive Memory

 \subsection{Complete Binary Sort System}

 A complete sort network is made of basic sorting units (i.e., \gls{cas} blocks).
-In bitonic sort, the network recursively merges two sets of size $N/2$ to make a sorted set of size $N$~\cite{SortingPaper2}.
+In bitonic sorting, the network recursively merges two sets of size $N/2$ to make a sorted set of size $N$~\cite{SortingPaper2}.
 Fig.~\ref{Bitonic8} shows the \gls{cas} network for an 8-input bitonic sorting.
 As it can be seen, the network is made of 24 \gls{cas} units.
-In general, an $N$-input bitonic sorting network requires $N \times log_2(N) \times (log_2(N)+1)/4$ CAS units.
-These CAS units can be split into $log_2$($N$) $\times(log_2(N)+1)/2$ groups (also known as \textit{stages}) each with $N$/2 CAS units that can operate in parallel~\cite{SortingPaper1}.
+In general, an $N$-input bitonic sorting network requires